mercymadueke/alx-low_level_programming/0x12-singly_linked_lists/README.md

-a function that frees a list
+a function that prints You are beat before the main function is executed